pyrosm/pyrosm/docs/index.rst

 into `Geopandas <https://geopandas.org/>`__ GeoDataFrames.
 Pyrosm makes it easy to extract various datasets from OpenStreetMap pbf-dumps including e.g. road networks, buildings, Points of Interest (POI), landuse, natural elements, administrative boundaries and much more.
-Fully customized queries are supported which makes it possible to parse in principle any kind of data from OSM even with more specific filters.
+Fully customized queries are supported which makes it possible to parse any kind of data from OSM, even with more specific filters.

 Pyrosm is easy to use and it provides a somewhat similar user interface as `OSMnx <https://github.com/gboeing/osmnx>`__.
-The main difference between pyrosm and OSMnx is that OSMnx reads the data using an OverPass API, whereas pyrosm reads the data from local OSM data dumps that are downloaded from PBF data providers (Geofabrik, BBBike).
+The main difference between pyrosm and OSMnx is that OSMnx reads the data using an OverPass API, whereas pyrosm reads the data from local OSM data dumps that are downloaded from the PBF data providers (Geofabrik, BBBike).
-This makes it possible to read data much faster, thus allowing parsing OSM data covering large regions in a matter of minutes instead of hours.
+This makes it possible to read data much faster, thus allowing to parse OSM data covering large regions in a matter of minutes instead of hours.

 For instance, parsing all roads from the state of New York (USA) with a "basic" work laptop (16GB memory, SSD, and Intel Core i5 CPU),